Mac backup using Time Machine and Cloud backup services

 Deleted files can be restored via iCloud.com if requested within 30 days of deletion.
 Previous versions of some files can be restored, but only if they are iWork files (Pages, Numbers, Keynote files) or from applications that support Apple’s versioning technology.

-This iCloud storage is set to be further integrated with the Mac with MacOS Sierra, and so could include the normal Documents and Desktop folders too.
-It will be interesting to see what happens to iCloud pricing when Sierra goes live.
-The present free allowance is only 5GB and is a negligible amount for most people’s photos and files.
+This iCloud storage is further integrated with the Mac with MacOS Sierra and High Sierra, and so could include the normal Documents and Desktop folders too.
+But the present free allowance is only 5GB and is a negligible amount for most people’s photos and files.
+Then again, 79p/month is nothing for 50 GB of storage.

 Dropbox is similar to iCloud.
-Its primary role is to make files available to any device being used.
-Files in the Dropbox folder are cloned to different devices, and reside in the Cloud, and this provides a Mac backup of sorts.
+It makes files available to any device being used.
+Files in the Dropbox folder are cloned to PC and Mac devices, and also reside in the Cloud, and this provides a Mac backup of sorts.
 Like iCloud, there is an initial amount of free storage, and additional storage needs to be paid for.

 There are 3 important differences at the moment between iCloud Drive and Dropbox, all in Dropbox’s favour: